3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: Methods and assumptions

 \section{Methods and assumptions}

 \lSect{methods}

 To study the effect of radiation, we apply the equation of state that includes radiation pressure in addition to that of a monatomic gas.
-This allows direct application of the \code{MESA} \citep{Paxton:2010,Paxton:2013,Paxton:2015} model with minimal fitting and approximation in going from 1D to 3D initialization.
+This allows direct application of the \code{MESA} \citep{Paxton:2010,Paxton:2013,Paxton:2015} model with minimal fitting and approximation in going from 1-D to 3-D initialization.
 The base state is constructed from the 25 \Msun \code{MESA} stellar evolution model \citep{Davis:2018jz} \natlog{1.64}{6}\yr\ after the start of H burning on the zero-age main sequence.
 The exponential CBM model is used.
 In this model, the region outside the SB obeys the radiative temperature gradient.
-Details on the 1D model can be found in \paperone. \Fig{base-MESA-compare} shows the agreement of radial profiles of the initial state on the 3D Cartesian grid with the \code{MESA} model.
+Details on the 1-D model can be found in \paperone. \Fig{base-MESA-compare} shows the agreement of radial profiles of the initial state on the 3-D Cartesian grid with the \code{MESA} model.

 We use the \code{PPMstar} gas dynamics code described in \cite{Woodward:2013uf} and applied in \cite{Woodward:2013uf,Jones:2017kc,Andrassy:2020}.
-The \code{PPMstar} tracks the H rich materials in the stable envelope by fractional volume $f_{\rm V}$, and materials in the convective core by $1 - f_{\rm V}$.
-In this version, the contribution of radiation is included in the internal energy per unit mass $e$, pressure $p$ and specific entropy $s$
+The \code{PPMstar} code tracks the H-rich materials in the stable envelope by fractional volume $f_{\rm V}$, and materials in the convective core by $1 - f_{\rm V}$.
+The mean molecular weight of each cell is a weighted average of the mean molecular weights of the envelope material and the core material,